 When we feel fantastic, it becomes easy and natural to continue healthy habits and form long-lasting, sustainable lifestyle patterns.

-I believe health is about striking a balance between making choices with your bodies best interests in mind, and living life to the fullest.
+I believe health is about striking a balance between making choices with your body’s best interests in mind, and living life to the fullest.
 To do this, I look at your life as a whole – food, thoughts, desires, sleep, stress, habits, hobbies, work and relationships.
 What’s more, I tailor a solution to your individual needs.
 Together, we will work toward finding your own unique health equilibrium.

 I would love the opportunity to educate, guide and inspire you to take charge of your health- not because you have to, or because you should, but because you want to.
-As your health coach, I will help you understand how your body functions, what it needs and reprogram how you eat, think, feel and choose.
+As your nutritionist and health coach, I will help you understand how your body functions, what it needs and reprogram how you eat, think, feel and choose.
 I can’t wait to share my knowledge with you and help you live your healthiest, most fulfilling life!